With limited exceptions, Fulbright applicants must have a Bachelor's degree or the equivalent before the start of a Fulbright grant.

 The Study of United States Institutes for Student Leaders are four-to-six week academic programs for small groups of foreign undergraduate leaders.
 Hosted by academic institutions throughout the United States, the Student Leader Institutes include an intensive academic component, an educational study tour to other regions of the country, local community service activities, and a unique opportunity to get to know American peers.

-The Critical Language Scholarship Program provides seven to ten weeks of group-based overseas foreign language instruction and structured cultural enrichment experiences in thirteen critical need languages for U.S. citizens who are students at the undergraduate, masters, and doctoral levels.
-The thirteen languages offered are: Arabic, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Turkish, and Urdu.
+The Critical Language Scholarship Program provides seven to ten weeks of group-based overseas foreign language instruction and structured cultural enrichment experiences in fourteen critical need languages for U.S. citizens who are students at the undergraduate, masters, and doctoral levels.
+The thirteen languages offered are: Arabic, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Swahili, Turkish, and Urdu.